Mahak-Agarwal-eng/KRACKHEADS/README.md

 # Project Title and Description
-Autonomous Appliocation Builder-This project automates web application development using a multi-agent AI system.
+Autonomous Application Builder-This project automates web application development using a multi-agent AI system.
 Users can enter a simple text prompt like:
 "Create an e-commerce site for handmade crafts" and the system automatically designs, builds, and deploys a fully functional web application.